-Painting galvanized steel is quite simple as long as the correct steps are used.
+Question: How do you prepare galvanized steel before it is painted with an epoxy?
+PS Answer: Painting galvanized steel is quite simple as long as the correct steps are used.
 There are basically four alternative methods to prepare this surface for painting, T-Wash, etch priming, sweep blasting, and weathering.
 Ideally the surface should be treated immediately after galvanising, but if this is not possible then it can still be carried out later, although the surface must be thoroughly cleaned to remove all contaminants.

 T-Wash is a phosphoric acid solution with a small amount of copper carbonate which reacts with the zinc surface and turns it black.
 An even black colouration confirms that the whole surface is free from grease, and etched ready for painting.
 The solution must be allowed to dry fully and should be painted as soon as possible, and withing 4 weeks.
 It should not be used on galvanizing that has been allowed to weather however.
 There are also other equivalent proprietary products.